gustavopuma/jukebox/README.md

 ```

 ## API Documentation
-to check API documentation after run the instructions to run the API, open the browser and TAP:
+to check API documentation after run the instructions to run the API, open the browser and tap:
 ```
 http://localhost/swagger-ui.html
 ```